Longboards are considered a subclass of skateboards, with the most noticeable difference being their size and the method on how they are constructed.

-Remember that in contrast to skateboards, which are mostly used for stunts and spins, longboards are ideally suited for a variety of pursuits, such as speedy rides and carving on the road.
+Remember that in contrast to skateboards, which are mostly used for stunts and spins, longboards are ideally suited for a variety of pursuits, such as speedy rides, carving on the road and tricks.

 There are four varieties of longboards: longboards for cruising, downhill riding, freeride, and a combination of the three mentioned.

 Before we go into the specifics of each of the longboard types and make recommendations for them, let’s take a moment to discuss the specifications of the boards and how these influence the functionality.

 The length is the first consideration; the general notion is that the longer the board, the more balanced it becomes.
 This is also true in reverse: the narrower the board, the less steady it is.

 However, a narrow board is more responsive, allowing you to cut streets and round corners with more efficiency.

 When it comes to deck measurements, the rule is similar to the rule for the length — the broader the deck, the steadier it is.

 Not only does the length of the board matter, but so does its flex, which is the capacity of the deck to cushion vibrations and give a springy sensation as you ride it.
 Naturally, the flex has an impact on the structural integrity of the board.
 The kind of deck you choose will be determined mainly by your chosen technique of skating.

 You should also consider your dimensions as a person, how tall and how heavy you are.
 These factors may affect the ergonomics of your longboard ride and the longboard dimensions you choose.